HEIR - Heifetz Ensemble in Residence2022-2023

 - Opportunities to record high-quality music videos in both a concert and studio setting

-Selected Heifetz alumni participants will be formed into chamber ensembles for both solo- and chamber-ensemble performances.
-They will live and work in our home city of Staunton, VA for a two month period.
-Housing, meals, and salaries will be provided for the duration of the eight weeks.
+Selected Heifetz alumni participants will be formed into chamber ensembles for both solo and chamber-ensemble performances.
+They will live and work in our home city of Staunton, VA for an extended multi-week period.
+Housing, meals, and salaries will be provided for the duration of the residency.
 Intensive weekly rehearsal, performance, and production schedules will be prepared for the ensembles, augmented by the educational and outreach elements outlined above.
-Clear and strict policies regarding quarantine periods and social distancing will be enforced to ensure the safety of our artists and of our community.

 The artists will work under the direct supervision of the Institute’s Artistic Director Nicholas Kitchen, exploring and performing both familiar and new repertory with an emphasis on underrepresented composers and artists of color, and the Institute’s management team led by President & CEO Benjamin K Roe, gaining valuable insight into the business side of the music world and a first hand view of arts administration.
 Live streamed performances will be arranged with cultural and educational partners, both regionally and further afield abetted by the Institute’s vast experience with professional quality live concert streaming.
-The HEIR participants will also work closely with our Multimedia Producers to prepare, curate, and assemble recorded performances that will broadcast via the Institute’s industry leading video platforms, including its YouTube channel with over 46,000 subscribers and more than 11 million views.
-If and when appropriate, live performances for small socially distant audiences will also be produced for the HEIR musicians, which will provide an invaluable resource to our region, which like so many others has been starved for access to high quality arts programming and the community it fosters throughout the pandemic.
+The HEIR participants will also work closely with our Multimedia Producers to prepare, curate, and assemble recorded performances that will broadcast via the Institute’s industry leading video platforms, including its YouTube channel with over 53,000 subscribers and more than 13 million views.

 2021 Session I Artists in Residence: